erfanjazebnikoo/aurora_core/README.md

 ![Solid](http://erfanjazebnikoo.com/downloads/guilano_ppm_schematic.jpg)

-The latest version of this radio can send 8 channel PPM signals and data on 57600 air baud rate.The RFM 23Bp provides the digital RSSI value for the firmware to convert to PWM  output signal.
+The latest version of this radio can send 8 channel PPM signals and data on 57600 air baud rate.The [RFM23Bp][RFM23Bp] provides the digital RSSI value for the firmware to convert to PWM  output signal.
 These signals are received by the microcontroller which integrates the signals with each other and converts them to an analog voltage in order to be used by ADC  converter.
 This is the most important feedback for using the robot in radio range.
 The Two pieces of firmware for transmitter and receiver are written and loaded to the ground station and the robot board.

 #### 4. HD video Stream
-The [Raspberry Pi 3][rbpi3] and a 5-megapixel camera providing HD video are used in Guilano projects.
-The raspberry is beneficial because of the H264 encoder hardware which results in a very low latency about 70 ms which is very appropriate for the real-time image processing and navigation AI software.
+[The Raspberry Pi 3][rbpi3] and a 5-megapixel camera providing HD video are used in Guilano projects.
+[The raspberry pi][rbpi3] is beneficial because of the H264 encoder hardware which results in a very low latency about 70 ms which is very appropriate for the real-time image processing and navigation AI software.
 The video streams sent to the ground station by UDP network are a port through the Gstreamer.
-The open source software is installed on both the raspberry pi and the ground station Linux machine.
+The open source software is installed on both [the raspberry pi][rbpi3] and the ground station Linux machine.
 We used a 0.6 W 2.4MHz Amplifier with a high gain antenna on both the ground station and the robot, for the medium range (about 1000 meters).
 Moreover, all the local legislation concerning the RF restrictions was taken into consideration in the project.

 ![Solid](http://erfanjazebnikoo.com/downloads/raspberry_pi.jpg)